 The CASES | APPEND FROM A DATA FILE command allows you to append cases stored in an external data file to the current project.
 In order for data to be properly imported, both data files need to share variables with identical names and compatible data types (numerous type conversions are supported).
 If a variable do not exists in the external file or if its type does not match or cannot be converted, the value of this variable will be set to missing.
 QDA Miner can import cases stored in the following file formats:

 - QDA Miner projects (.ppj)

 - Simstat data files (.dbf)

 - MS Excel spreadsheets (.xls or .xlsx)

 - MS Access data files (.mdb)

 - Tab delimited files (.tab)

 - Comma separated value files (.csv)

-- Stata 8 to 16 data file (.dta)

-- SPSS data files (.sav)

 To append from a data file: